FalconPanel/documentation/panel/1.0/getting_started.md

 ### Telemetry

-Since 1.11, Pterodactyl will collect anonymous telemetry to help us better understand how the software is being used.
+Since 1.11, Falcon will collect anonymous telemetry to help us better understand how the software is being used.
 To learn more about this feature and to opt-out, please see our [Telemetry](./additional_configuration.md#telemetry) documentation.
 Make sure to continue with the rest of the installation process.